-The information provided on this page, including reports and recommendations, reflects the consensus views of the FESAP membership and not necessarily the views of their respective Departments, Agencies, and Offices, including the Select Agent Program.
+The information provided on this page, including reports and recommendations, reflects the consensus views of the FESAP membership and not necessarily the views of their respective Departments, Agencies, and Offices, including the Federal Select Agent Program.
 Any recommendations requiring regulatory change, if accepted by the Select Agent Program, will be published in the Federal Register as part of the rulemaking process.
-The anticipated posting date is October 2011.
 The public will have an opportunity to comment on the proposed rules at that time.

 For more information about the Federal Select Agent Program

 , please visit the program's website.
 Additional information about biosafety and biosecurity is on the Department of Health and Human Services’ Science, Safety and Security (S3)